sagark/tsdb-perf-test/README.md

 tsdb-perf-test
 ==============

-Performance Tests for Time Series Databases
+Performance Tests for Time Series Databases.
+Mostly written in Jython, with a few bits of Python where incompatibilities arose.

 Setting up Grinder